Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-nontech.md

 **Description:**
 All features must be accessible using the keyboard.
 Pressing the keyboard <kbd>Tab</kbd> key, the browser passes the focus between clickable elements.
-Moreover, if the features are mouse-specific (drag and drop, right click menu…), ensure that these are also available through other means elsewhere in the interface (button, icon, menu…).
+Moreover, if the features are mouse-specific (drag and drop, right click menu…), ensure that these are also available through other means elsewhere in the interface (button, icon, menu…). s
+See [how to navigate with a keyboard](./methodes-outils-clavier.html) in a web browser.

 **Example: **
 In the webmail, right-clicking on the “trash” opens a menu to empty the trash, this option should be also available through an “empty the trash” button elsewhere in the interface or from a drop-down menu accessible with the keyboard.